eliaskaram2001/ElderCare/README.md

 Backend setup (Spring Boot + MySQL)

-Clone the repository
+Clone the repository:

 git clone https://github.com/eliaskaram2001/ElderCare.git
 cd ElderCare

-Create the database
+Create the database:

-Start MySQL.

-Create a database (example):

 CREATE DATABASE eldercare;

-Run the SQL scripts in eldercare-backend/sql/ to create tables and optional sample data.
+Then run the SQL scripts in eldercare-backend/sql/ to create tables and optional sample data.

-Configure database credentials
+Configure database credentials in eldercare-backend/src/main/resources/application.properties:

-Open eldercare-backend/src/main/resources/application.properties and set:

 spring.datasource.url=jdbc:mysql://localhost:3306/eldercare
 spring.datasource.username=YOUR_USERNAME
 spring.datasource.password=YOUR_PASSWORD

-Build and run the backend
+Build and run the backend:

 cd eldercare-backend
 mvn clean install
 mvn spring-boot:run

-The API will usually run on http://localhost:8080 (or whatever port you configured).

 Frontend setup

-Open a new terminal and move into the frontend project:
+In a new terminal:

 cd ElderCare/eldercare-frontend

-Install dependencies:

 npm install

-Start the development server:

 npm start

-The frontend is usually available on http://localhost:3000, and it will call the backend API on http://localhost:8080.
+The frontend is usually available on http://localhost:3000 and talks to the backend on http://localhost:8080.

 How to use the prototype

-Start the backend (Spring Boot + MySQL).
+Start the backend and frontend.

-Start the frontend (npm).

 Open the frontend in your browser.

-Use the app as one of the personas:
+Log in / register as:

-Register / log in as a Customer to post jobs and leave reviews.
+Customer to post jobs and leave reviews

-Register / log in as a Business to view jobs and advertise services.
+Business to view jobs and advertise services

-Log in as an Admin (if seeded) to moderate jobs, reports, and reviews.
+Admin (if seeded) to moderate jobs, reports, and reviews

-Future improvements

-More detailed filtering and search for jobs and services

-Notification system for new job matches

-Stronger access control and validation

-More comprehensive admin analytics

-Improved responsive UI for mobile devices

 Contributors